One of the world’s prime regions for health, high-tech and creativity

 Health, high-tech and creativity are at the forefront of Leuven’s ecosystem.

-This ecosystem is the result of an exclusive model of interaction between research, industry and local government.
+This ecosystem is the result of interaction between research, industry and local government.

 Leuven houses one of Europe's most modern and state-of-the-art hospitals.
 Leading edge healthcare is combined with fundamental clinical research.
 Internationally active biomedical research institutions collaborate with global players in the healthcare industry.
 300 high-tech companies and 140 spin-off companies form a tight network of international players in nanotechnology, mechatronics, ICT and clean-tech.